e9x/krunker.zip/docs/quick-start.md

 # Usage

-1. Open Krunker Settings
-2. Click the tab with the name ✏️
+1. Find the Sketch button below the settings icon